kbase/collections/docs/data_pipeline_procedure.md

       ```

 ## Setting up Python environment using Pipenv
-   * Verify Python 3.11 installation
+     * You will need python 3.11 as the python on the path, probably from a virtualenv.
-     * To confirm Python 3.11 installation, run:
+     * To confirm Python 3.11 is working, run:
        ```commandline
        python --version
        ```